-Staff recommend the board pursue option 1 at this time.
+Staff recommend option 1.

 Financial Factors

 Implementation of the actions outlined within the plan will require substantial capital expenditures over-and-above the current operating budget of \$40,000/year.
 This is largely because there have not been any major improvements to the parking, trail or wayfinding infrastructure within Seal Bay Park for over 20 years.